 Galloway suggests, however, that Amazon indeed engages in business practices that damage competition.

-Armed with massive wads of investor cash, the Amazon juggernaut has so much sway that it can make stocks tumble across whole industry sectors just by announcing an intent to enter them or buy minor players.
+Armed with massive wads of investor cash, the Amazon juggernaut has so much sway that it can make stocks tumble across whole industry sectors just by announcing an intent to enter them or by buying minor players.

 One example Galloway gave was the 2017 Amazon purchase of Whole Foods—a higher-priced supermarket chain.
 While Whole Foods has a mere 1.2 percent market share, the purchase wiped nearly a third of the stock price off Kroger, a grocery chain with six times the market share.